Special Educational Needs

 - Parents who wish to discuss their child’s additional needs should first talk to the class teacher.
 The Inclusion Co-ordinator is also available to talk to parents about their child’s support and provision.
-This is currently Mr Fenwick.
+This is Mrs Burke.

 - The school uses its resources to fund as many Teaching Assistants as possible, primarily to support pupils with additional needs.

-- In school we have a strong Pastoral Team (see Pupil Well-being section) that includes a Pastoral Manager and a Learning Mentor, who support children and their families across the school.
+- In school we have a strong Pastoral Team (see Pupil Well-being section) that includes a Pastoral Manager, who support children and their families across the school.

 - The Calm Room, the Intervention Room and the Behaviour Support Room are places in school where children and adults can work in a special environment individually or in small groups.